Manish-S-Patil/AR-project/AR-project-backend/README.md

 2. **JWT Token Issues**
    - Verify JWT_SECRET is set in .env
-   - Check token expiration (default: 7 days)
+   - Check token expiration (default: 7 days).
+If using refresh flow, ensure `cookie-parser` is enabled and cookies are allowed by CORS.

 3. **Redis Connection Issues**
    - Redis is optional - app works without it